Andy Chapman Crowned N.U.R.S.E. Charity Darts Knockout Champion 2015

 Andy Chapman was crowned the new N.U.R.S.E.
 Charity Darts Knockout Champion after he beat Andy Arnott 3-0 in the final.

-Held at the Conservative Club, Chapman who is 50 and from Hull said he even ‘shed a tear’ after winning the converted title.
+Held at the Beverley Conservative Club, Chapman who is 50 and from Hull said he even ‘shed a tear’ after winning the converted title.

-Speaking to Chapman said;
+Speaking to HU17.net Chapman said;

 “I was very emotional after winning the title.
 I have waited 30 years to win competition and to win the N.U.R.S.E.
 Charity Darts Knockout is just fantastic.”